statamic/docs/content/collections/tags/users.md

 ---
 ## Overview

 The Users tag works very much like the [Collection Tag](/tags/collection).
-It fetches, filters, sorts, groups, and manipulates lists of your users so you can whatever you want with them.
+It fetches, filters, sorts, groups, and manipulates lists of your users so you can do whatever you want with them.

 A simple example is to loop through all the users and list them by name: